doctea/drum2musocv/README.md

  - When in a Euclidian mode:
    - Press button 2 = enable/disable Euclidian generation (to shut it up but to keep mode)
    - Hold button 2 for > 2 seconds & release = reset Euclidian patterns to initial default.
 (LEDs will light up red momentarily)
- - When any button is pressed or released, LEDs will light up violet, current mode indicated by a blue LED on first row of pixels, autoplaying status indicated by red/green on first pixel)
+ - When any button is pressed or released, LEDs will light up violet, current mode indicated by a blue LED on first row of pixels, autoplaying status indicated by red/green on last pixel)

 # Routing of features